gregjacobs/Class.js/README.md

 	fireEvent : function() {
 		alert( "just a note: fireEvent() has been called!" );

-		// Call the method from the mixin now Observable.prototype.fireEvent.apply( this, arguments );
+		// Call the method from the mixin now.
+		// Instance methods are located on the prototype (as with any prototype chained implementation), and we must
+		// call it in the correct scope (`this`).
+		Observable.prototype.fireEvent.apply( this, arguments );
 	}